-Lia Matera is the author of twelve crime novels in two series.
-She has also published eleven short stories and a novella.
-A complete list, including audio and foreign editions, is here.
+Lia Matera is the author of twelve crime novels in two series, one featuring politically conflicted lawyer Willa Jansson and the other, high-profile litigator Laura Di Palma.
+Matera has also published eleven short stories and a novella.
+A complete list of her books and stories, including audio and foreign editions, is here.

 She is a graduate of Hastings College of the Law in San Francisco, where she was editor-in-chief of the Constitutional Law Quarterly.
 She is a member of the California Bar and was a Teaching Fellow at Stanford Law School before becoming a full-time writer.

 Two of her novels were nominated for the mystery genre's top prize, the Edgar Allan Poe Award.
 Three were nominated for the Anthony Award, and two were nominated for the Macavity Award.
 She was the editor of Irreconcilable Differences, an anthology of twenty original tales by well-known crime writers.
-A collection of her short stories, Counsel for the Defense and Other Stories, was published by Five Star Press.
-Mysterious Press/Open Road will be offering an ebook collection with additional stories.
+A collection of nine of her short stories, Counsel for the Defense and Other Stories, was published by Five Star Press.
+Lovers and Lawyers, a new ebook collection from Mysterious Press/Open Road Media, includes two additional stories and a novella.

 Praise For Lia Matera's Willa Jansson Series: